UoMResearchIT/r-tidyverse-intro/setup.md

 If this is you, we recommend that you either:

-+  Log on to a University of Manchester cluster remotely.
-Follow the instructions [here](https://www.itservices.manchester.ac.uk/students/pc-on-campus/remote-cluster-access/) and choose `Sackville Desktop G11` (R/R Studio are installed).
++  Log on to a University of Manchester Cluster PC.
+RStudio is available in most computer clusters including the Main Library, AGLC, Stopford and AMBS.

 +  Use [_R Studio Cloud_](https://login.rstudio.cloud/) (an online version of _RStudio_).
 This service is not associated with the University of Manchester.
 You should take care to ensure that you only sign up for a free account.